 views to the outside.
 There is a main “Common” where groups gather for gross motor activities

 and block play, a smaller Common in the infant/toddler wing for more intimate gatherings,

 and a studio that supports extended investigations and explorations with materials.

-playground areas are currently under development in
+playground areas were developed in

 collaboration with Smith College faculty and students.
 The playgrounds include structures

 and equipment as well as a naturalized landscape that reflects the history of the